Siege of Chittorgarh (1567–1568): Siege

 Fifty-eight days after the siege began, the imperial sappers finally reached the walls of Chittorgarh.
 The two mines were exploded and the walls were breached at the cost of 200 of the assault force.
 But the defenders soon sealed the opening.
 Akbar then steadily brought his siege cannon closer to the walls under the cover of the sabat.
 Finally, on 22 February 1568, the Mughals were able to breach the walls at several locations simultaneously to begin a coordinated assault.
 While Jaimal was repairing the damage to the fort at night, Akbar killed Jaimal through a musket shot which shattered the morale of the defenders who considered the day lost.
 (Note: Some Rajput ballads asserted that Jaimal did not die on the spot after Akbar's musket shot, but was killed on the next morning in the final charge.
 Historian Gaurishankar Hirachand Ojha also concurred with this view.
 However, the contemporary Rajput and Jain records hold that Jaimal died on the spot.
 All contemporaneous Mughal sources also asserted that Jaimal died on the spot.)

 Rao Jaimal of Badnore and Rao Fatta of Kelwa defended the fort under Maharana Udai Singh II.
 During the attack, Fatta was a minor, still his mother Karmadevi ordered him to fight in the battle.
-She then herself participated in the battle along with her daughter Karmavati and daughter-inlaw Kamladevi.
+She then herself participated in the battle along with her daughter Karmavati and daughter-in-law Kamladevi.
 Karmadevi protected the fort from the rear side with her daughter and daughter-in-law only and were killed in battle.